akinsete/Flutter-Todo-MVP-App/README.md

 For help getting started with Flutter, view the [online documentation](https://flutter.io/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+##Clean architecture
+One of the goals of the clean architecture is to encapsulate the business logic of the application / enterprise in a clean way.

+##MVP Explained
+The input begins with the View, not the Presenter.
+There is a one-to-one mapping between the View and the associated Presenter.
+The View holds a reference to the Presenter.
+The Presenter is also reacting to events being triggered from the View, so its aware of the View its associated with.
+The Presenter updates the View based on the requested actions it performs on the Model, but the View is not Model aware.

 # Screenshots
 <img src="https://github.com/akinsete/Flutter-Todo-MVP-App/blob/master/assets/images/sign_in.png" align="left" height="250">